kaleberick/movie-project/Shiny App/README.md

 There are two R files here.
 The first and most relevant is called "app.R".

-This file contains all of the code necessary to create the Shiny App, which can be found [here](https://kalebe.shinyapps.io/Box-Office-Predictions/)
+This file contains all of the code necessary to create the Shiny App, which can be found [here](https://kalebe.shinyapps.io/Box-Office-Predictions/).
 You will need to install the shiny package on your computer in order for this script to work.
-You can do so with the following code in R: install.packages("shiny")
+You can do so with the following code in R: install.packages("shiny").

 Using this R file, you can create your own local version of this Shiny App (and even make your own adjustments or changes).